kingfish777/castRo/README.md

 TO DO:

  * add comprehensive bibliography
- * describe is pseudocode procedures to identify volatile spots between instances of same text collection
+ * compose procedure pseudocode that would identify volatile spots between multiple instances of same text collection